omni/tokenbridge/deployment/CONFIGURATION.md

    `group_vars/example.yml` shows an example configuration for the POA/Sokol - POA/Sokol bridge.
 Parameter values should match values from the .env file for the Oracle.
 See [Configuration parameters](../../oracle/README.md#configuration-parameters) for details.

-2. You can also add the following parameters in the `group_vars` to change the default behavior of `deployment-bridge` playbooks:
+2. You can also add the following parameters in the `group_vars` to change the default behavior of the playbooks:

 2.1 `compose_service_user` - specifies users to be created by playbooks.
 This user will be used to run Token Bridge Oracle.

 2.2 `bridge_repo` contains address of Token Bridge Oracle repository.
 The default value is https://github.com/poanetwork/tokenbridge.

 2.3 `bridge_repo_branch` points to the specific branch or commit to use with the `bridge_repo`.
 If `bridge_repo_branch` is not specified, the default (`master`) branch is used.